carrv/carrv.github.io/index.md

 <td>
 3:30pm - 4:45pm
 <br>
-Martin Maas, Krste Asanovic and John Kubiatowicz.
+Martin Maas (University of California, Berkeley), Krste Asanovic (University of California, Berkeley) and John Kubiatowicz (University of California, Berkeley).
 Full-System Simulation of Java Workloads With RISC-V and the Jikes Research Virtual Machine
 <br><br>
-Michael Clark and Bruce Hoult. rv8: a high performance RISC-V to x86 binary translator
+Michael Clark (rv8) and Bruce Hoult (rv8). rv8: a high performance RISC-V to x86 binary translator
 <br><br>
-Alec Roelke and Mircea Stan.
+Alec Roelke (University of Virginia) and Mircea Stan (University of Virginia).
 RISC5: Implementing the RISC-V ISA in gem5
 </td>
 </tr>